-Employee Medical-The Company's deductible for employee group health claims is \$300,000 per person, per policy (calendar) year.
-Insurance then covers any Company responsibility for medical claims in excess of the deductible amount.
+Employee Medical-Our deductible for employee group health claims is \$300,000 per person, per policy (calendar) year.
+Insurance then covers any responsibility for medical claims in excess of the deductible amount.

-It is important to note that the Company's \$50 million of aggregate excess loss coverage above applicable per-incident deductibles represents one policy limit that applies to all lines of risk.
-In other words, the Company does not have a separate \$50 million of excess loss coverage for each of general liability, employer's liability and auto liability.
+Our \$50 million of aggregate excess loss coverage above applicable per-incident deductibles represents one policy limit that applies to all lines of risk; we do not have a separate \$50 million of excess loss coverage for each of general liability, employer's liability and auto liability.